A TRULY WORLD CLASS EDUCATION

 Learning at WCA happens around the clock.
 The experiences outside the classroom as are integral to our educational program as our curriculum.
 Character development is a cornerstone of the school’s mission, helping students become responsible, culturally aware, and compassionate individuals with the ability to find success wherever life may take them.

 Many of the experiences at WCA contribute to this end.
 Travel to a variety of destinations allows students to experience other cultures and witness lives very different from their own.
-The service projects each semester help students see the importance of contributing to the communities in which they live and travel.
+Service-learning projects each semester help students see the importance of contributing to the communities where they live and travel.
 Living, learning, and traveling with a small group of students and faculty foster the development of good communication skills and cooperation while being responsible for the tasks of daily life abroad teaches self-reliance and teamwork.
 After their time at WCA, students return home with new levels of confidence and independence, as well as an ability to see beyond themselves with unique insight into the world around them.